-- H1.1 critically analyses the factors affecting design and the development and success of design projects - H1.2 relates the practices and processes of designers and producers to the major design project - H2.1 explains the influence of trends in society on design and production - H2.2 evaluates the impact of design and innovation on society and the environment - H3.1 analyses the factors that influence innovation and the success of innovation - H3.2 uses creative and innovative approaches in designing and producing - H4.1 identifies a need or opportunity and researches and explores ideas for design development and production of the major design project - H4.2 selects and uses resources responsibly and safely to realise a quality major design project - ${\rm H4.3}\qquad {\rm evaluates \ the \ processes \ undertaken \ and \ the \ impacts \ of \ the \ major \ design \ project}$ - H5.1 manages the development of a quality major design project - H5.2 selects and uses appropriate research methods and communication techniques - H6.1 justifies technological activities undertaken in the major design project through the study of industrial and commercial practices - H6.2 critically assesses the emergence and impact of new technologies, and the factors affecting their development
+- H1.1 critically analyses the factors affecting design and the development and success of design projects - H1.2 relates the practices and processes of designers and producers to the major design project - H2.1 explains the influence of trends in society on design and production - H2.2 evaluates the impact of design and innovation on society and the environment - H3.1 analyses the factors that influence innovation and the success of innovation - H3.2 uses creative and innovative approaches in designing and producing - H4.1 identifies a need or opportunity and researches and explores ideas for design development and production of the major design project - H4.2 selects and uses resources responsibly and safely to realise a quality major design project - H4.3 evaluates the processes undertaken and the impacts of the major design project - H5.1 manages the development of a quality major design project - H5.2 selects and uses appropriate research methods and communication techniques - H6.1 justifies technological activities undertaken in the major design project through the study of industrial and commercial practices - H6.2 critically assesses the emergence and impact of new technologies, and the factors affecting their development

-The examination will consist of a written paper worth 40 marks and a Major Design Project worth 60 marks.
-Major Design Project (60 marks) Written Paper (40 marks) Time allowed: 1 hour and 30 minutes plus 5 minutes reading time.
+The examination will consist The examination will consist of a written paper worth 40 marks and a Major Design Project worth 60 marks.
+Major Design Project (60 Written Paper (40 marks) marks)) minutes plus 5 minutes readi ng time.
 The paper will consist of three sections.
-Section I (10 marks) Section II (15 marks) Section III (15 marks) The Major Design Project consists of an individual product, system or environment, and a folio.
-The folio documents the proposal, the project management, the development and realisation, and the project evaluation.
-There will be objective response questions to the value of 10 marks.
-There will be short-answer questions to the value of 15 marks.
-Questions may contain parts.
-There will be approximately four items in total.
-At least one item will be worth from 4 to 6 marks.
-There will be one extended response question.
-The question will have an expected length of response of around four pages of an examination writing booklet (approximately 600 words) in total.
-Due date for Major Design n Project will be in August 2020
+Section I (10 marks) Section II (15 marks) Section III (15 marks) The Major Design Project There will be objective e objective There will be short-answer There will be one extende consists of an individual response questions to the response questions to the questions to the value of response question. product, system or value of 10 marks.
+15 marks. environment, and a folio.
+Questions may contain The question will have an The folio documents the parts. expected length of proposal, the project There will be response of around four management, the approximately four pages of an examination development and items in total. writing booklet realisation, and the project At least one item will be (approximately 600 evaluation. worth from 4 to 6 marks. words) in total.
+Due date for Major Design Due date for Major Design Project will be in August 2021

-Task number Task 1 Task 2 Task 3 Task 4 Nature of task Project Proposal Presentation Innovation and Emerging Technology Case Study Project Presentation and Evaluation Trial HSC Examination Task component Components Assessment comp onent breakdowns ; weighting % A Knowledge and understanding of course content 20 20 40 B Knowledge and skills in designing, managing, producing and evaluating a major design project 20 30 10 60 Task total % 20 20 30 30 Date due - week beginningTerm 4, Week 9 Term 1, Week 6 Term 2, Weeks 9-10 Weeks 4/5 Term 3 100%
+Task number Task 1 Task 2 , 111411100 Nature of task Project Proposal Presentation Innovation and Emerging Technology Case Study Task component Components Assessment comp onent breakdowns i e weighting % A Knowledge and understanding of course content 20 20 40 B Knowledge and skills in designing, managing, producing and evaluating a major design project 20 30 10 60 Task total % 20 20 30 30 Date due - week beginning 7/12/2020 1/03/2021 14/06/2021 Trial period Term 3 100%